MEMORIAL DAY | Scheduled events

 CANFIELD: 98th annual Canfield Memorial Day services, 10 a.m., Monday at the gazebo on the Canfield Village Green, Routes 224 and 46.
 Col. Joe Janik of the US Air Force will speak before a procession at the Canfield East Cemetery for a ceremony honoring deceased Canfield veterans.
 Participants then will return to the Canfield War Vets Museum for a final ceremony.
 Attendees are encouraged to bring a non-perishable food item to be collected and donated to area veterans in need.
 Dropoff points will be near the gazebo, in front of Canfield Township Hall, 21 S. Broad St.

 NEW MIDDLETOWN: Memorial Day parade: 9:30 a.m.
 Monday, from the old elementary school to the high school.
-There will be a service at the Veterans Memorial following the parade.
+There will be a service at the Veterans Memorial after the parade.

 NORTH JACKSON: Memorial Day parade and ceremony, 9 a.m.
 Monday, parade will begin at the Vietnam Memorial at the Jackson-Milton Community Stadium, 10748 Mahoning Ave., and proceed to the North Jackson Cemetery on state Route 45.
 The parade marshall will be Steve Gondol, township trustee and veteran of the US Army.
 Veterans and family members of current service members are encouraged to wear something signifying their branch of service.